*You must apply through our Careers Page, https://careers.ntrems.com/jobs

 - High potential for exposure to blood-borne pathogens, dangerous chemicals, sharp objects and fall/trip hazards.

-- Must successfully pass skills evaluation and complete competency-based field training process before staffing a truck.
+- Must successfully pass departmental skills evaluation and fully complete our New Employee Orientation Process (NEOP) before staffing a truck.

 - Other duties as assigned.